cnyvfang/CORUN-Colabator/README.md

 [//]: # (```)

-### 2. For any image restoration tasks with offline paired degraded-clean images.
+#### 2. For any image restoration tasks with offline paired degraded-clean images.

-To train or fine-tune any Image-to-Image based Image Restoration tasks (also including image dehazing task). **Please refer to** [HERE](https://github.com/cnyvfang/CORUN-Colabator?tab=readme-ov-file#-for-any-image-restoration-tasks-restormer-as-example).
+To train or fine-tune any Image-to-Image based Image Restoration methods (also can be used for the image dehazing task and our proposed CORUN). **Please refer to** [HERE](https://github.com/cnyvfang/CORUN-Colabator?tab=readme-ov-file#-for-any-image-restoration-tasks-restormer-as-example).

 ## ⚙️ Dependencies and Installation